 - How Long Have You Lived at Your Current Address?

 - What Kind of Work Do You Do?

 - Does Your Current Landlord Know You’re Moving?

 - Would Your Current Landlord Give You a Good Recommendation?

-This is another very important question to ask before screening the tenant.
-If your vacancy needs to be filled immediately but the tenant isn’t willing to move for another month or two, perhaps they aren’t the best tenant for you.
-Even if the tenant is perfect in all other aspects, if your schedules don’t match up it just isn’t going to work.
+If your vacancy needs to be filled immediately but the tenant isn’t willing to move for another month or two, perhaps they aren’t the best tenant.
+Even if the tenant is perfect in all other aspects, unaligned schedules may sink everything.

 If you want to preserve your rental property and need to prevent smoking inside (or outside, in some cases), this is an important question to ask.
 Even smokers who smoke primarily outside will need to be smoking in the area, and if there are important rules about how far they must be from the building or a general consensus from the community that they don’t want to deal with cigarette smoke, it’s important to know before the screening.

 Landlords are within their rights to reject applicants for having pets.
 You can also specify types of animals, breeds, and sizes in order to best protect your property.
 Landlords also commonly require a “pet deposit” where they charge extra up front, or even add a bit more to the rent.